-Yes, as with almost any trip you will take, transport is the most expensive part of the tour.
-Transportation includes your flights to China or Nepal, your transport by train or flight to Lhasa, your tour vehicle while you are traveling in Tibet, etc. All of these together make up for the single largest cost of the trip.
+Transportation is the most expensive part of your Tibet tour, as with almost any trip you take.
+This includes your flights to China or Nepal, as well as your transport by train or flight to Lhasa and your tour vehicle while traveling in Tibet.
+These costs combine to make up the single largest expense of your trip.

-You can travel to Tibet from mainland China by train or flight, or by flight from Nepal.
-None of these options are especially cheap, though some are much more expensive than others.
-Flights are generally the most expensive option for travelers to Tibet, costing hundreds of dollars, with actual costs depending on where in China you are flying to Lhasa from.
-The further away, the more costly the flights to Tibet are.
-In general, you can expect to pay from 130 dollars to more than 500 dollars for your one-way flight, and you will need to book a round trip.
+Getting to Tibet from mainland China or Nepal can be done by train or flight.
+Flights are usually the most expensive option, with costs varying depending on where in China you are flying from.
+On average, you can expect to pay from $130 to over $500 for a one-way ticket, and you'll need to book a round trip.

 The train is one of the most important ways to get into Tibet.

-For international tourists, only private vehicle is available for you to travel between cities and major attraction sites in Tibet.
-Fees on tour vehicle in Tibet will not be cheap, considering the unique geography there.
-And the further or remoter area you go, the more costly you will pay.
-Thus your tour vehicle in Tibet is a major part of the overall cost of your tour, and is included in the price that you pay to your travel agency for the trip.
+For international tourists, private vehicles are the only option available for traveling between cities and attractions in Tibet.
+Tour vehicle fees in Tibet will not be cheap considering the region's unique geography, and the further or remoter the area you visit, the higher the cost.
+Therefore, your tour vehicle in Tibet is a major part of your overall trip cost, and is included in the price you pay to your travel agency.

-All of our tour vehicles are good-quality new vehicles that are well-maintained and range from 7-seater Buick minivans and 9-seater Hyundai MPVs to 11-seat Ford Transit vans and 17-23 seater buses for larger groups.
+Our tour vehicles are all new and of high quality, ranging from 7-seater Buick minivans and 9-seater Hyundai MPVs to 11-seat Ford Transit vans and 17 to 23-seater buses for larger groups.
 We also use Mahindra 4x4 vehicles for our transfer services from Kathmandu to the Gyirong Port border entry point.

-The cost of hotels and other accommodations in Tibet can vary greatly, depending on the type of accommodation you prefer.
-The choice of hotel is entirely up to you, and you can choose to stay in a luxurious five-star hotel in Lhasa or a small local guesthouse.
-The accommodation you decide on is included in the overall quoted price of the tour, which your tour consultant will discuss with you, and you can easily match the hotel to meet your budget.
+The cost of accommodations in Tibet can vary greatly depending on your preferences.
+You have the freedom to choose from a luxurious five-star hotel in Lhasa or a small local guesthouse.
+Your choice of accommodation is included in the overall price of the tour, which your tour consultant will discuss with you, making it easy to match your budget.

-Tourists can choose the hotel type of different levels in Lhasa, Tibet.
+Tourists can choose the hotel type of different levels in Tibet.

-Dining in Tibet is a unique experience that you will not find anywhere else in the world.
-The delicious foods and delightful treats of the plateau are not found anywhere else in China.
-For those on a tour of Tibet, your dining experience is one that is unique in every way, but can be a little more expensive than you might expect.
+Dining in Tibet offers a unique experience that cannot be found anywhere else in the world.
+The delicious cuisine and delightful treats of the plateau are exclusive to Tibet.
+However, for those on a tour of Tibet, the dining experience can be a little more expensive than expected.

 Dining in Tibet could be a little expensive than one thought but the food iteself is worth tasting.